SalvadorSG/Bomberyang/README.md

 Move across the map and when you run into another country's flag, who you gonna call? 💣

-## Game Motivation

-I've spent lots of hours playing bomberman, especially in my bus trips, tht's why I decided to develop a similar game, but updating it to nowadays.

 ## Play the game

 If you want to play the game, click this link: (https://salvadorsg.github.io/Bomberyang/)